ziiqii/tp/docs/UserGuide.md

 Adds a person to the _displayed person list_.

-* Duplicate names are not allowed i.e adding a new person with the same name as another existing person is not allowed.
+* Duplicate names are not allowed i.e., adding a new person with the same name as another existing person is not allowed.

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`